 The Board also elected two Directors-Elect: James D. Kang, MD, Thornhill Family Professor of Orthopaedic Surgery, and Chair of Orthopaedic Surgery at Brigham and Women’s Hospital, and Scott E. Porter, MD, MBA, Vice President of Equity and Inclusion, Greenville Health System, Greenville, South Carolina.

 “Dr. Kang and Dr. Porter are orthopaedic surgeons who are well-respected by their peers and we are excited that they will be joining us,” said Martin.
 “They will make immediate contributions and we look forward to working with them.”

 The ABOS Board of Directors consists of 21 members, which includes 12 Active Directors, six Senior Directors, two Directors-Elect, and one Public Member Director.
 All ABOS Board Members serve one 10-year term while the Public Member Director serves a three-year renewable term.
 Nominations to the ABOS Board of Directors come from the American Orthopaedic Association, the American Academy of Orthopaedic Surgeons, and the American Medical Association.
 Each organization nominates four physicians two out of every three years and the Board votes for one candidate from each nominee slate.
 Officers are current Board members elected by other Board members.
-For a full list of ABOS Board Members, go to www.abos.org/about-abos/board-of-directors.aspx.
+For a full list of ABOS Board Members, go to BOARD OF DIRECTORS.